Interior of a modern Colorado cannabis lounge with on-site consumption area

 Possibly, if local zoning and noise rules allow it.
 The State requires a lounge to provide operation dates/hours in the application.
 Events are permitted as long as only cannabis legally consumed and all participants are 21+.
 Check local assembly and noise ordinances.

-What local approvals are needed in Denver?
+What local approvals are needed in Denver to open a Colorado cannabis lounge?

 Denver requires a local marijuana hospitality license, a business license, and food-service permits if serving food.
 In Denver, applicants must also be or partner with a social equity business.
 Other cities vary: some require city council approval or special use permits.